tplaysted/integrated-robot/README.md

 ## About

 Code to run on the robot (Raspberry Pi).
+Designed to work with the [remote server code](https://github.com/tplaysted/integrated-server).

 ## Usage
 After cloning the repository to the raspberry pi, create a [virtual environment](https://docs.python.org/3/library/venv.html) in the installation folder.
 After activating the environment, get dependencies with `pip install -r requirements.txt`.